jestinbrooks/RogueChat/README.md

 Commands

-"#enter <roomname>" : Moves you to the room you enter
+\#enter <roomname> : Moves you to the room you enter

-"#stab <name>" : Kills the player you enter returning them to the lobby and making them choose a new name
+\#stab <name> : Kills the player you enter returning them to the lobby and making them choose a new name

-"#quit" : Exits the client returning you to a terminal prompt
+\#quit : Exits the client returning you to a terminal prompt

-"#look" : Gives information for the room the player is in, a list of other rooms and a list of players in the room
+\#look : Gives information for the room the player is in, a list of other rooms and a list of players in the room

-"#clean" : Removes blood from the players current room and notifies occupants of that room
+\#clean : Removes blood from the players current room and notifies occupants of that room

-"#hide body" : Removes a body from the players current room and notifies the occupants of that room
+\#hide body : Removes a body from the players current room and notifies the occupants of that room

 Thanks to binarytides.com for their tutorial on python sockets and example code that got this project started